Flooding and slips close state highways

 Commentators on the Facebook page News Whakatane were quick to note it would slow holiday travelling, with one adding, "Don't think Gran is getting through".

-Due to flooding on SH16 in Kaukapakapa the road is closed from Kaukapakapa to Kahikatea Flat Rd.
+Because of flooding on SH16 in Kaukapakapa, the road is closed from Kaukapakapa to Kahikatea Flat Rd.

 Further north on SH16 flooding has also closed the road 150m north of West Coast Rd.